rohituteja/eSemiTruckDashboard/README.md

 - **Dynamic Payload**: Adjusts vehicle weight at each stop based on unload/pickup tasks, impacting consumption for all subsequent legs.
 - **Look-Ahead Charging**: At chaque charger, the engine calculates the specific kWh requirement to reach the next viable charging node or destination with a safety margin.
 - **Pre-Charge Logic**: If a truck's current State of Charge (SoC) is insufficient but its capacity is adequate, the engine calculates the specific time required to charge at the depot before dispatch.
+- **Trip Time Estimation**: Total mission time is calculated as `(distance / 55 mph) + simulated_stop_time`.
+Stop time includes mandatory 30-minute unloading/loading cycles and calculated charging durations.
+- **Cost Estimation**: Estimates energy expenses using a fixed rate of **$0.15 per kWh** applied to the total predicted energy consumption for the route.
+- **Operational Sorting**: When a route is selected, the fleet is sorted by dispatch readiness:
+  1. No charge needed (Green)
+  2. Least charge time required
+  3. Highest predicted arrival SoC.

 ### Frontend: Mission Control UI (React + TypeScript)
 - **High-Density Data**: Displays real-time fleet telemetry and feasibility status across multiple route scenarios.
+- **Stop-Level Transparency**: Explicitly indicates which waypoints on a route contain charging infrastructure (e.g., `2 stops (1 w/ charger)`), allowing for better operational planning.
+- **Wall Clock Dispatching**: Shows specific "Available at HH:MM" times for charging trucks and "Departure → Arrival" timelines for planned missions, anchored to the last dashboard refresh time.
 - **Simulation Transparency**: Provides a "Leg Detail" audit trail for every result, showing SoC deltas, energy added, and load changes per segment.
 - **Performance**: Uses parallel fetching to evaluate the entire fleet's compatibility for a selected route without UI blocking.